To kill once looks bad – three times makes the bumbling detective in Vertigo seem positively ghoulish. SPOILERS.

 The female characters get a poor deal in Vertigo.
 There’s the real Mrs Elster who we only ever see as a corpse.
 And, while Judy may have been paid for her part in the murder, she’s abused by both Elster and Ferguson as a result.

 Of course, there’s also Midge, a woman devoted to Ferguson from a distance.
 Like Judy, Midge is in love with Ferguson.
 At one point, she even paints herself into a portrait of Carlotta – i.e., yet another woman pretending to be Madeleine Elster – to get his attention.

 When Ferguson has his breakdown, it’s Midge who stands by him in the nursing home.
 Despite this loyalty, she disappears entirely from the film at this point.

 It’s a shame that Midge’s role is so liminal (part of her role in the film is simply to let Ferguson explain who Gavin Elster is).
 At the very least, however, her presence sets up an interesting conversation between the old world – in which women were ‘kept’ by men – and the new world, in which women live alone and have careers of their own.

-Whether the balance suggests that it’s the old world which allows women to be loved, while the new world leaves them wealthier but lonely, is not definitely answered.
+Whether the balance suggests that it’s the old world which allows women to be loved, while the new world leaves them wealthier but lonely, is not definitively answered.

 Ferguson: hero or villain?

-In one sense, Ferguson is very definitely the hero.
+In one sense, Ferguson is very much the hero.
 He’s a gentle, fragile character played by America’s ultimate good guy, James Stewart.